dbrownjave/Suji/README.md

 ### English 🇺🇸

-Suji is Front-End Database partnered with Google Sheet that allow developers & clients to store and sync data with NoSQL cloud database!
+Suji is a Front-End Database partnered with Google Sheet that allow developers & clients to store and sync data with NoSQL cloud database!

 ### Español 🇪🇸